truenas/documentation/content/Contributing/Documentation/AppArticleTemplate.md

 ```
 ```
-The following content is considered standard when installing an new application using an app installation wizard.
+The following content is considered standard when installing a new application using an app installation wizard.
 Modify the instructions based on what is required or optional to get the application to fully deploy.
 The template sections are highlighted inside the three backticks.
-The backslash included in link to images or shortcodes prevents them from rendering in this template.
-Remove them in your article.
+The backslash included in the link to images or shortcodes prevents them from rendering in this template.
+Remove them from your article.
 ```
 ```
 ## Installing the Application

-Go to **Apps**, click on **Discover Apps**.
+Go to **Apps**, and click on **Discover Apps**.
-Either scroll down to the ***AppNName*** widget or begin typing the name into into the search field to locate the widget.
+Either scroll down to the ***AppNName*** widget or begin typing the name into the search field to locate the widget.

 {{\< trueimage src="/images/SCALE/Apps/LocateImageNameWidget.png" alt="Locate *AppName* Widget" id="Locate *AppName* Widget" >}}